-If glare comes from obliquely behind you, extend the plate at the end of the visor (to position 3).
+Type B-If glare comes from obliquely behind you, extend the plate at the end of the visor (to position 3).

-Do not extend the plate at the end of the sun visor when the visor is in the position 1.
+- Type A-Slide the sun visor only when it is swung down to the lateral side.
+It can cover the anti-glare inside rear view mirror and obstruct the rear view. - Type B-Do not extend the plate at the end of the sun visor when the visor is in the position 1.
 It can cover the anti-glare inside rear view mirror and obstruct the rear view.